darrennix/readme/README.md

 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
 It captures what you can expect out of the average week, how I like to work, my north star principles, and some of my, uh, nuance.
 My intent is to accelerate our working relationship with this document.

+This should be a quick read... it's broken up into:
+- My jobs
+- North star principles
+- Communication style
+- Giving feedback
+- How I can help you
+- What matters for managers

 My Job[s]
 =========